James Gamble

 • Created Crest toothpaste, a breakthrough in the use of fluoride to protect against tooth decay, the second most prevalent disease at the time.
 (1955)

-Today, P&G serves nearly five billion of the world’s seven billion people.
+Today, P&G serves 5 billion of the world’s 7 billion people.